Messi out of World Cup qualifiers against Uruguay and Brazil due to apparent injury

-BUENOS AIRES, Argentina (AP) — Argentina star Lionel Messi will miss the upcoming South American World Cup qualifying matches against Uruguay and Brazil due to an apparent muscular injury.
+BUENOS AIRES, Argentina (AP) — Lionel Messi will miss Argentina's World Cup qualifiers against Uruguay and Brazil over the next eight days due to an apparent muscle injury.

-The 37-year-old Messi was not included in the 25-man squad announced Monday by coach Lionel Scaloni.
+The 37-year-old Messi was not included in the 25-man squad announced on Monday by coach Lionel Scaloni.

-Argentine media reported that Messi suffered a sore left thigh on Sunday during Inter Miami's 2-1 victory over Atlanta United in the MLS.
+Argentine media reported Messi suffered a sore left thigh on Sunday during Inter Miami's 2-1 victory over Atlanta United in Major League Soccer.

-However, the Argentine Football Association did not disclose the reasons for his absence.
+However, the Argentine Football Association did not disclose the reason for his absence.

-Argentina, which leads the standings with 25 points, will visit second-place Uruguay on Friday and host fifth-place Brazil four days later at the Monumental Stadium in Buenos Aires.
+Argentina, which leads South America, will visit second-placed Uruguay on Friday and host fifth-placed Brazil four days later at Monumental Stadium in Buenos Aires.

-Messi is not the only absentee for two matches that could seal Argentina's qualification.
-Paulo Dybala, Gonzalo Montiel and Giovani Lo Celso have been ruled out, too.
+Messi was not the only absentee for th two matches that could seal Argentina's qualification.
+Also ruled out were Paulo Dybala, Gonzalo Montiel and Giovani Lo Celso.

-Coach Scaloni also dropped Alejandro Garnacho and Claudio Echeverri from the larger squad he announced on Mar.
-2.
+Scaloni also dropped Alejandro Garnacho and Claudio Echeverri from the larger squad announced on March 2.

-World Cup winner Messi has been left out several times by Miami since the start of the season due to the risk of injury, his coach Javier Mascherano said.
+World Cup winner Messi has been sidelined several times by Inter Miami this season due to a risk of injury, Miami coach Javier Mascherano said.

-This month, Messi did not play against the Houston Dynamo, Cavalier SC and Charlotte FC.
-He returned in the second leg of Miami's round-of-16 CONCACAF Champions Cup tie against Cavalier SC on Thursday.
+This month, Messi missed three games but returned on Thursday for the second leg of the round-of-16 CONCACAF Champions Cup tie against Cavalier SC.

-But Mascherano said Messi was fit to start against Atlanta on Sunday.
-The player scored a goal in the 20th minute, just before he is reported to have been injured.
+Mascherano said Messi was fit to start against Atlanta on Sunday.
+Messi scored in the 20th minute, just before he was reported to have been injured.

 AP soccer: https://apnews.com/hub/soccer